varun1199/RestaurantTips/VERCEL_DEPLOYMENT_GUIDE.md

 Make sure all these files are pushed to your GitHub repository and included in your Vercel deployment.

+#### Fixing "This Serverless Function Has Crashed" Error

+If you see a "This Serverless Function Has Crashed" error:

+1. **Check the vercel.json routes**: Make sure your routes are properly configured to point to the correct serverless functions.
+The most common issue is routes pointing to non-existent functions or paths.

+2. **Simplify the serverless functions**: Our updated approach uses a simplified `api/index.js` file that doesn't depend on finding built files.
+This should resolve most FUNCTION_INVOCATION_FAILED errors.

+3. **Review function logs**: In the Vercel dashboard:
+   - Navigate to your deployment
+   - Click on "Functions"
+   - Select the function that's crashing
+   - Check the logs for specific error messages

+4. **Update environment variables**: Make sure your DATABASE_URL and other required environment variables are correctly set in the Vercel dashboard.

 #### Database Connection Issues

 - Verify your `DATABASE_URL` is correctly set in environment variables